“In breeding season I once had a dream in which I looked up and saw that the male goats mating with the flock were streaked, speckled or spotted.”

-On the surface it may appear Jacob was being deceptive (which was the basic meaning of his name), but a care reading of the entire narrative reveals otherwise.
+On the surface, it may appear Jacob was being deceptive (which was the basic meaning of his name), but a careful reading of the entire narrative reveals otherwise.
 God had a plan and Jacob was a very big part of it.
 Jacob’s wealth and influence was just a by-product of the much bigger picture of God’s global strategy for world redemption.
-So Jacob’s dream was God given.
+So Jacob’s dream was God-given.

 God is Good to All

 First, you must believe that God is good to all and that includes you.
 He has nothing but good things planned for you.
 God once spoke to His people at when they were under correction for not following Him.
 He said; “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Then you will call on me and come and pray to me, and I will listen to you.
 You will seek me and find me when you seek me with all your heart.”
 (Jeremiah 29:11-13)